joshuaroy873/NR-Scope-nrOccupancy/README.md

 make all -j ${nof_proc}
 cd nrscope/src/
 sudo ./nrscope

-# or to scan all 5G SA cells
+# or to scan all 5G SA cells (in nrscope/src/)
 sudo ./nrscan
 ```

 ## Logs

-(July 14, 2024) Implemented NR SA cell scan utility: run `./nrscan` after build.
-TO-DO: (1) 1 out of 10 times the scan will terminate when switch to a new band; restart
+(July 17, 2024) Implemented NR SA cell scan utility: run `./nrscan` after build.
+The found cell information will be logged at `scan.csv`.
-the SDR to solve the issue (verified).
-(2) Log results to file.

 (Aug 9, 2023) Solved some problems in synchronization, see how to use external clock to perform the synchronization.